 What is Transformational Thinking?

-By Heather Eck @ https://heathereck.com
+Painted by Heather Eck @ https://heathereck.com

 My talented friend, Heather, created this stunning painting, and I feel it captures the essence of transformational thinking in such a beautiful way.
 Transformational thinking is about transforming the way you think and encourages seeing the bigger picture.
 Instead of holding onto negative thoughts that lead to resistance and frustration, a transformational thinker sees those disruptive thoughts as they rise like a wave.
 She gets out from under them by changing them and releasing them and then moves into the flow.
 It's the equivalent of riding the wave instead of being crushed by it and leaves you feeling inspired and refreshed.
 It's simple, yet the effects are remarkable.